SAP/cloud-sdk-ios-fiori/README.md

 ## Limitations

 Both modules are currently in development, and should not yet be used productively.
-API's may change before release.
+Breaking changes may occur in 0.x.x release(s)

-Several functional limitations exist at present, which are planned for resolution before initial release.
+Several functional limitations exist at present, which are planned for resolution before milestone release 1.0.0.
 Please check the Issues tab for an up-to-date view of the backlog and issue status.

 Key gaps which are present at time of open-source project launch: